 In 2012, he completed a PhD thesis in the history of Arabic grammar at the University of Nijmegen, in the Netherlands, under the supervision of Pr.
 Kees Versteegh (Numerals in Arabic grammatical theory).

 He managed the 200 Project (2013‒2016), the aim of which is the historical contextualization of the works of 200 authors of the Arab Islamic heritage.
+He served as director of the IDEO between 2014 and 2020.
 He currently studies a manuscript of Sībawayh’s (180/796?)
 Kitāb that has never been edited.

 Publications in the field of Arabic grammar: